Level Change Cues

 General

-Sub-Cue Description: Enter a description for this sub-cue.
-You can leave this field blank and let SCS create a default Sub-Cue Description for you based on the selected cue.
+Description: Enter a description for this sub-cue.
+You can leave this field blank and let SCS create a default Description based on the selected cue.

-Relative Start: These fields are available for every type of sub-cue.
-For details see Relative Start under Audio File Cues.
-Then click the Back button in the Help Viewer to return to this page.
+Rel.
+Start Time (Relative Start Time): These fields are available for every type of sub-cue.
+For details see Rel.
+Start Time under Audio File Cues.

 Cue (or Sub-Cue) whose level/pan is to be changed: Select from the drop-down list the cue or sub-cue whose level and/or pan is to be changed.
 This is also referred to as the 'Target' cue or sub-cue.
 The target may be an audio file, playlist or video cue or sub-cue.